visgl/luma.gl/docs/developer-guide/accessors.md

 ### Using Different Size in Buffers and Shaders

-It is possible to use different size memory attributes than specified by the GLSL shader code.
+It is possible to use different size memory attributes than specified by the GLSL shader code, by specifying a different size in the accessor compared to the GLSL shader variable declaration.
+Extra components in the Buffer memory will be ignored, missing components will be filled in from `(0.0, 0.0, 0.0, 1.0)`

+> Be aware that the headless gl integration does not support this feature due to limitations in headless gl.

 ### glTF Format Accessors